 BBC Outreach has worked with various production teams to make a small number of tickets available for registered UK charities.
 Charities drawn in the BBC Outreach charity tickets ballot will be offered a pair of tickets to some of our most popular recordings.
 All applications must be submitted by an employee (full time or part time) who is in a position to represent the charity in the ballot.
 However, the tickets can only be offered to reward service users or volunteers.
-We made the first draw in August last year, and another in January this year.
-The next draw will take place in the summer and every six months after that.
+We made the first draw in August 2012 and will make two draws each year.
 We'll contact successful applicants with all relevant details to let them know of the tickets they can offer to a service user or volunteer.

 With shows like Strictly Come Dancing, A Question of Sport, Later with Jools Holland and many more involved, this is an exciting opportunity for charities to help us celebrate the best of BBC programmes.
 Click here for the full list of participating shows.

 Please read the terms and conditions before completing the application form.

 - Representatives of a charity may join the ballot at any point during the year by completing our online registration form.
 We require several details to process application forms.
 These include: charity registration number, preferred location of recording, email address, special access requirements, preferred programme type, audience target age.

 - Please see the list of participating shows for details on location, age restrictions for attendees and type of show.
 While we will try to match your preference, it cannot be guaranteed.

 - All charity employees wishing to register to take part in the ballot are required to agree to a set of terms and conditions.